VIBE Review¶

-Extension note: Document Review is an optional extension and requires additional dependencies (install the runtime-review group).
+Extension note: VIBE Review is optional and requires additional dependencies (install the review group).
 Core VIBE runs without it.

-Document Review helps professionals systematically evaluate documents (contracts, policies, assessments) against requirements.
-Common use cases:
+VIBE Review helps professionals systematically evaluate documents (contracts, policies, assessments) against requirements.
+The system combines:

 - Human-authored requirements as the source of truth